Key takeaways:

 • Inconvenient for residents.
 While fumbling for a set of keys is worse than a card or fob, tenants still have to pull out a physical credential which can be annoying for some.

 • Rising expenses.
 When tenants lose their fob or card, they aren’t the only ones affected.
-Property staff must replace the lost credential to ensure tenants can access the property.
+Property staff must replace the lost credentials to ensure tenants can access the property.
 The cost of replacing cards or fobs can add up quickly.

 • No guest access.
 Even the best key cards and fobs must be near an access reader to open doors.
 With a fob or card system, there’s no way for residents to grant access to guests remotely.
 To circumvent this issue, choose a system that offers multiple credential methods, such as a smartphone.
 That way, tenants can let in visitors remotely.

-• Elevator controls.
-Tether the control of your elevator to the key card or fob system for ultimate security.
-When tenants use their fob or card, the system will automatically grant them access to their respective floors via the elevator.
-No extra steps required.
+• Elevator Controls.
+Integrate your elevators into your access control system for ultimate security.
+When tenants use their fob or card, the system automatically grants them access to their respective floors via the elevator.
+No extra steps are required.

-access control system
+coworking access control system cta

 Profile image for Ferdison Cayetano